 Daily Info: frequently updated, including which businesses are open or offering deliveries.

 NHS Volunteer Responders are needed to transportation and community support.

-Oxfordshire All In are mapping all Coronavirus neighbourhood support groups across the county.
+Oxfordshire All In have been mapping the Coronavirus support groups across the county.

-Oxford Hub is coordinating a Oxford-wide community response to the coronavirus and looking for volunteers.
+Oxford Hub has been coordinating an Oxford-wide community response to the coronavirus.

 Oxford Covid-19 Mutual Aid (facebook / twitter) helps connect people in and around Oxford online.

 Researchers from Kings College London among others want people to help track their symptoms.